efoster9/interactive-web/unit-5-simple-websockets/unit-5-overview.md

 ### Overview

-In this first unit, students begin building webpages using HTML and CSS.
-They will learn how to organize their pages using CSS Grid and Flexbox, as well as CSS Frameworks such as Bulma.
-Students will also focus on Breakpoints to ensure their pages work on a variety of devies, as well as accessibility so the pages are usable by everyone who may want to engage with them.
+This 5th unit takes students through Websockets.
+In the first section, students will learn server vs client side programming with Node and Express.
+In the second section, students will build a naive chatroom and get introduced to Websockets and socket.io mainly from the client side.
+In the last section, students will fully build out a chatroom from both the client and server side.
+With socket.io they will ultimately learn to build a socket server and broadcast messages.

-To finish the unit, students will create a final project page utilizing all of the skills they have learned before continuing on to learn about making websites interactive in unit 2.
+To finish the unit, students will create the course final project utilizing all of the skills they have learned up until this point.

 ### NYS Standards

-**NB:** _HTML and CSS are considered 'mark-up' languaes, not programming languages.
+**NB:** _HTML and CSS are considered 'mark-up' languages, not programming languages.
 As such, many Computational Thinking skills will be better addressed in future units._

 * **9-12.DL.1** Type proficiently on a keyboard.
 * **9-12.DL.2** Communicate and work collaboratively with others using digital tools to support individual learning and contribute to the learning of others.